 Back in the field, Mr. Shabir and I got hustling: he sampled one row of three individual plants, while I sampled the row adjacent.
 In this way, I could later test for systematic operator error (this turned out negative).
 Each measurement took about 50 seconds to finish.
 This was considerably longer than the advertised time of 15 seconds or less, but we were using the V1.0 release, not the current V2.0 which may have speedier electronics; I don’t know.
 We used the default Leaf Photosynthesis MultispeQ V1.0 protocol measuring a suite of fluorescence and absorbance parameters, in addition to several abiotic parameters.

 Using the MultispeQ is easy.
-To begin, the operator opens the measuring head and inserts a patch of leaf into the head between the upper and lower arms.
+To begin, the operator opens the measuring head and inserts a patch of leaf blade into the head between the upper and lower arms.
 The light guide and surrounding seal should completely cover the leaf and be clamped securely to exclude outside light.
 After answering a series of user-defined questions about the project, the operator taps the measure button on the PhotosynQ mobile app.
 While the instrument is running, it relays graphical information back to the PhotosynQ app, which can be easily monitored via a smartphone carried in the operator’s other hand (there’s also a desktop and web app that I won’t discuss).
 At the end of each measurement, readings or “traces” are assigned three different QC color codes: “green” indicating the measured parameters were within normal range; “yellow” if there’s noise or some other problem such as movement detected; and “red” if the readings are too noisy or out of the acceptable range.
 Ultimately, it’s up to the operator to decide how to handle these different codes.
 This was a constant source of delay in our progress in the field.
 We adhered to a self-imposed protocol where, for a given plot, at least 50% of the traces must be code green while no code reds were acceptable.
 Thus, any red trace was deleted, and the measurement repeated at another location on the same leaf.
 The developers state that there’s no a priori reason to reject yellow or red traces.
-But we didn’t want to take any chances as there was no practical way to analyze traces on-the-go, nor repeat the measurements if we found out, later on, there was a problem.
+But we didn’t want to take any chances as there was no practical method for analyzing traces on-the-go, nor for repeating the measurements if we found out, later on, there was a problem.
 In the end, I think this was a good idea.

-Before a trace is accepted, you can add notes, photos, review or delete measurements as needed.
+Before a trace is accepted, you can add notes, photos, review, or delete measurements as needed.
 Once the traces are accepted, they’re cached on your mobile device until submitted to the PhotosynQ cloud server.
-Since we weren’t within range of WIFI in the field, traces were submitted as soon as we got back to the Cunningham Farm service center in Kinston.
+Since we weren’t within range of Wi-Fi in the field, traces were submitted as soon as we got back to the Cunningham Farm service center in Kinston.
 This was also a good time to check that all measurements were accounted for and in good standing before heading out.

 So, what did we learn from this burst of activity?